Stayl045/stephans-code-journal/README.md

 - Think of a design theme
 - Main color scheme
-- How I want the pay to layout
+- How I want the play with the layout?
-- What tools in CSS will I utilize and learn
+- What tools in CSS will I utilize and learn?
 - Explore some CSS Grid
   designs to use for assignment #2
   1. Choose a design